eshoguli/openvino/docs/low_precision_transformations/lpt.md

 ## Introduction
 The goal of `Low Precision Transformations` (LPT transformations) is transform quantized model from original precisions (FP16 or FP32) to low precision (INT8: `signed int8` or `unsigned int8`) model to prepare model for low precision inference in OpenVINO™ plugin.
 It achieved by two main principles:
-1. `FakeQuantize` operation decomposition to two parts (you can explore details below in [Low precision transformations pipeline, step #2: decomposition](#step-2-decomposition) section):
+1. `FakeQuantize` operation decomposition to two parts:
     - part #1: quantize operation - new `FakeQuantize` operation with output quantization intervals in low precision range (signed int8: [-128, 127] or [-127, 127], unsigned int8: [0, 255] or [0, 256]) and with low precision output (`signed int8` or `unsigned int8`),
     - part #2: dequantization operations with low precision input and original precision output.
 2. Dequantization operation propagation through original models operations to avoid dequantization operations before original model operations, thus the quantize operations with low precision output remains before original model operations.